Random Testing

 If you have checked the instructions for completing the federal drug testing custody and control form, now you can have a look at an example of a completed custody and control form.

-The donor will also need to have test which may consist of a Custody and Control Form (CCF), an electronic test authorization form, or an Authorization Form provided by InOut Labs.
+The donor must also have a test authorization form.
+This may include a Custody and Control Form (CCF), an electronic test authorization form, or an Authorization Form from InOut Labs.

-At first glance, Federal and Non-Federal CCFs look similar.
-A Federal Form — the type of form used for all DOT testing – says “Federal Drug Testing Custody and Control Form” at the top.
-A Non-Federal Form says “Forensic Custody and Control Form.”
-The name of the laboratory (Quest Diagnostics, LabCorp, Alere, CRL, MedTox, etc.) is found in the upper right corner.
+Federal and Non-Federal CCFs look similar at first glance.
+A Federal Form, used for all DOT testing, displays “Federal Drug Testing Custody and Control Form” at the top.
+A Non-Federal Form shows “Forensic Custody and Control Form.”
+The laboratory’s name (Quest Diagnostics, LabCorp, Alere, CRL, MedTox, etc.) appears in the upper right corner.

 ATFs are not account-specific like drug testing CCFs.
 Collection sites keep Alcohol Testing Forms (ATFs) on hand, and employees do not need to bring an ATF to a collection site.
 Employees should, however, bring Custody and Control Forms (CCFs) to collection sites for drug tests.